dsmyda/Janet/README.md

 ### Least Privilege

-Please only give OpenQuery the least amount of privilege required to answer your questions.
+Please only give openquery the least amount of privilege required to answer your questions.
 Our recommendation

 1. Create a seperate database user
 2. Supply a read-only connection